 Win now is the immediate call.
 Position for the cycle after this one is the structural call.
 Strong campaigns do both at once.
 They move the consensus instead of chasing it.
 They allocate dollars where the next dollar generates measurable additional margin this cycle, and they invest in the message frames that own the cycle after.
 That is the firm's organizing principle.
 The arms below are how it gets applied.

-One cut tiers every U.S. House and Senate seat across seven tiers, from Solid D to Solid R, with movement logged the moment it changes.
-Another ranks the 2026 map by where the next campaign dollar generates the most marginal additional margin.
-Another reads the generic ballot sixty to ninety days forward against polling drift, not just last week's average.
-Another tracks the frame-elasticity deltas underneath the polling top-line, so a campaign team sees which messages are gaining structural advantage before the cross-tabs catch up.
-Another decomposes a single state's legislative map to precinct level for a campaign with decisions to make this quarter.
+Every other model RS ships runs through the same architecture.
+Katana anchors the partisan baseline.
+Structural factors modify around it.
+A forward-looking layer modifies again.
+Every output closes on a forward call.
+One cut tiers every U.S. House and Senate seat from Solid D to Solid R. Another ranks the 2026 map by where the next campaign dollar generates the most marginal additional margin.
+Another reads the generic ballot sixty to ninety days forward against polling drift.
+Another decomposes a single state's legislative map to precinct level.

 The consulting arm applies the same methodology to one specific race.
 Three engagement shapes.